rathboma/rathboma.github.com/_posts/2013-05-31-hadoop-resources---books.md

 - [Enterprise Data Workflows with Cascading][cascading-book]

   Released July 2013 this book promises to guide readers through writing and testing Cascading based workflows.
-This is one of the few frameworks for higher level Map Reduce frameworks, so I'm excited to give it a read.
+This is one of the few books written about higher level Map Reduce frameworks, so I'm excited to give it a read.

 ## Books for Other Hadoop Projects